JaaNantanach/tui.calendar/docs/en/apis/theme.md

 #### month-dayExceptThisMonth

 Specifies a different month from the current month.
-You can specify the text color with `color`, and the default value is `'rgba(51, 51, 51, 0.4)'`.
+You can specify the text color and background color with `color` and `backgroundColor`, and the default values are `'rgba(51, 51, 51, 0.4)'` and `'inherit'`.

 | Default                                                                               | Example                                                                              |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ |